badlydrawnrod/arviss/hello_world/README.md

 ### Build the examples with CMake (preferred)

+Built samples are output to `hello_world/bin` in a format that can be loaded into ARVISS.
 ```
 C:> cd hello_world
 C:> cmake -G Ninja -B build -DCMAKE_C_COMPILER=clang -DCMAKE_OBJCOPY=%USERPROFILE%\scoop\shims\llvm-objcopy .